top of page

 OUR VISION

 To transform the lives of millions of smallholder farmers through a highly effective and cost-efficient strategy that engages farmers in the production of local radio programmes.
-These programmes broadcast vital farming information, so improving the long-term viability and sustainability of rural communities.
+These programmes broadcast vital information, so improving the viability of farming livelihoods and the sustainability of rural communities.

 THE PROBLEM